KaiNickson/sauna/README.md

 =====

--Find a way to sum the global statistics of all the achievements earnd by a player -Conjure an apealing design for the website
+-Find a way to sum the global statistics of all the achievements earnd by a player -Conjure an appealing design for the website